What Is Submechanophobia?

 Treating Submechanophobia

 If symptoms of submechanophobia are severely affecting your life, a mental health professional specializing in phobias is the best way to treat the condition and learn coping techniques.
-Avoidance of the fear triggers is likely to be relatively easy, so it may not be something that impacts your normal day-to-day functioning very much unless you work on the water.
-Even then, you may want to consider speaking with a professional to help you understand the root of the issue.
+Avoiding the fear triggers is likely to be an easy thing to do, so it may not impact your normal day-to-day functioning very much unless you work on the water.
+Even then, you may want to consider speaking with a professional to help you understand the root cause of the issue.

 Either way, if you’re interested in addressing your fears, a trained therapist can help you begin to understand the way your fearful thoughts are contributing to your symptoms, and how your feelings are related to your behavior to help you improve your functioning.

 Cognitive behavioral therapy (CBT) is often used for treating specific phobias.
-It can help you develop insight into how you can change the way you think about a situation, and how you can use coping skills to regulate your body when presented with fearful situations or things.
-CBT is widely practiced by many mental health providers, as well as those treating patients via platforms for online therapy.
+It can help you develop insight into how you can change the way you think about a situation, and how you can use coping skills to regulate your body when presented with situations that normally trigger your fear.
+Many mental health providers widely practice CBT, so finding an experienced practitioner should be relatively easy.

 Final Thoughts